ahmadimtcs/assignment/README.md

 We need to track the current weather details about the city we are currently living in.

 ## Problem Statement
 Please write a program that will call [OpenWeather API](https://openweathermap.org/) and display the current weather.
-For application performance (caching) reasons we need to avoid the call to the OpenWeather API.
+For application performance (caching) reasons we need to avoid multiple calls to the OpenWeather API.
 Store the data for N min locally and make the call only when the time has expired and refresh the local data.

 The local data can be deleted at users' requests.